julik43/Deep-Learning-Course/README.md

 This git has the aim to recreate the experiment of "Unsupervised Feature Learning Based on Deep Models for Environmental Audio Tagging" and to create a new convolutional network to work with the DCASE 2016 task 4 database.

-# To recreate the experiment of: Unsupervised Feature Learning Based on Deep Models for Environmental Audio Tagging
+# To recreate the experiment

-Available in: https://github.com/yongxuUSTC/aDAE_DNN_audio_tagging
+To recreate the experiment of: Unsupervised Feature Learning Based on Deep Models for Environmental Audio Tagging Available in: https://github.com/yongxuUSTC/aDAE_DNN_audio_tagging

 You need to follow the next steps: